postgis/docker-postgis/README.md

 ### Debian based ( recomended )

- * It's conservative in its release cycle to ensure high stability.
+* This Docker-PostGIS version has a cautious release cycle to guarantee high stability.
-   * *"conservative"* ~= not the latest geos, proj, gdal packages.
+  * By "cautious", we mean it does not always have the latest versions of geos, proj, gdal, and sfcgal packages.
- * Postgis, geos, proj, gdal packages from debian repository
+* We use PostGIS, geos, proj, gdal, and sfcgal packages from the Debian repository.
-   * debian:bullseye: geos=3.9; gdal=3.2; proj=7.2
+  * In the Debian Bullseye repository, the versions are: geos=3.9, gdal=3.2, proj=7.2, and sfcgal=1.3.9.
-* Easy to extend, matured
+* This version is easy to extend and has matured over time.

 | DockerHub image | Dockerfile | OS | Postgres | PostGIS |